chenhengwei1999/ISSPA/docs/source/appendix/pavs_user_manual.rst

 **Local computer**

-In the terminal of Local Computer, run the following command.
+In two terminals on the Local Computer, run the following commands.

 .. code-block:: bash

-    rosrun turtlesim turtlesim_node         # a terminal
-    rosrun turtlesim turtle_teleop_key       # another terminal
+    rosrun turtlesim turtlesim_node         # in a terminal rosrun turtlesim turtle_teleop_key      # in another terminal

 Following the given commands, you'll be able to transmit commands from your Local Computer's keyboard through the roscore on the PAVS, and ultimately,